Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 22 Juli 2025 16.35.20 UTC
+- WIB: Selasa, 22 Juli 2025 17.35.04 UTC
-- WITA: Selasa, 22 Juli 2025 17.35.20 UTC
+- WITA: Selasa, 22 Juli 2025 18.35.04 UTC
-- WIT: Selasa, 22 Juli 2025 18.35.20 UTC
+- WIT: Selasa, 22 Juli 2025 19.35.04 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: friendship
+Kategori: inspirational